enesdemrr/Android_ECommerce/README.md

 # Android_ECommerce
 The purpose of this application is to list and order products.
-The application is intended to order through service.
+The application is intended to order with using service.

 <p>
   <a href="https://github.com/enesdemrr/Android_ECommerce/blob/main/app_images/1.png" target="_blank">